KDE/documentation-docs-krita-org/reference_manual/dockers/specific_color_selector.rst

 Fairly straightforward.
 This color space chooser dropdown allows you to pick the color space, the bit depth and the ICC profile in which you are going to pick your color.

+.. versionadded:: 5.3

+The chain-link button indicates that the color space will be linked to that of the current layer.
+If a different color space is chosen, it will become unlinked.

 Sliders
 -------